onehundredfeet/hmecs/README.md

   @:update function updateBody(pos:Position, vel:Velocity, dt:Float, entity:Entity) {
     pos.x += vel.x * dt;
     pos.y += vel.y * dt;
   }

+  @:update function updateTagBWithInstance( tagGlobal : TagB ) {
+    // tagGlobal is a single instance that will be passed into any update of an entity tagged with TagB }

+  @:update(TagB) function updateTagBWithoutInstance() {
+    // This will update only entities with TagB, but does not require acess to the instance }

   //Can narrow the scope of the update to only entities that are present in a world set